scrambldchannel/https-scrambldchannel.github.io-/content/Using pytest to test TM1 models.md

 Tags: tm1, python
 slug: pytest-tm1
 Authors: Alexander
-Summary: A quick PoC of using pytest to test TM1 implementations to see if this could be useful
+Summary: I wanted an excuse to explore TM1py in more depth and had been thinking for a while about the possibilities offered by using a test framework like pytest to run automate tests of a TM1 model.
+This is really a quick proof of concept to gauge how feasible it might prove.

 I wanted an excuse to explore TM1py in more depth and had been thinking for a while about the possibilities offered by using a test framework like pytest to run automate tests of a TM1 model.
-This is really a quick proof of concept to gauge how useful it might prove.
+This is really a quick proof of concept to gauge how feasible it might prove.

 ### Environment setup